kubeflow/pipelines/components/gcp/bigquery/query/to_CSV/README.md

 # Name

-Gather training data by querying BigQuery
+Gather data by querying BigQuery and save it in a CSV file.

 # Labels